wekeo/eocanvas/docs/source/usage.rst

 The :class:`eocanvas.api.Config` object allows you to set two extra options:

-#. whether the product must be decompressed before it is passed to Snap
+#. whether the product must be decompressed before it is passed to SNAP
 #. if uncompressed, what is the sub-path of the actual input file

 Once all the inputs are ready, you can instantiate a process class: